mmb-irb/MoDEL-CNS-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-See the corresponding documentation to see how you cani nteract with it apart from what is written in the following README.
+See the corresponding documentation to see how you can interact with it apart from what is written in the following README.

 ## Requirements